hasan-moni-321/PySpark-Classification/README.md

 ## Future Works
 1. Preprocess data individually like at first divide dataset into train, vali, and test then preprocess and feature engineering.
+2. Normalize and Standardize the dataset because sometimes Machine Learning Algorithms gives a good result with normalized and standardize data.
-2. Use Cross Validation technique because data is totally imbalance.
+3. Use Cross Validation technique because data is totally imbalance.
-3. Use Hyperparameter tuning technique like Grid-Search, Random-Search, Bayesian-Optimization.
+4. Use Hyperparameter tuning technique like Grid-Search, Random-Search, Bayesian-Optimization.
-4. Use Different Algorithms like Random Forest, Naive Bayes.
+5. Use Different Algorithms like Random Forest, Naive Bayes.
-5. Implement with Deep Learning.
+6. Implement with Deep Learning.